Kristina01111000/Drws_site/README.md

 scorecard link:
 https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit#gid=1517792507
-He is making more changes to the scorecard

-- go through the pages and delete the old/extra ones

-Feedback from client

 - See how to see all member data from peepso at one time -> is it even possible? -> look under users, or under manage -> nope, can look at learn dash stuff though
-- Will be emailed other questions for quizzes from ben

 - he wants 10 questions per quiz
 	- quizzes that have 10 questions: # 1,